AL-R57/UDP-TCP-Chat-App-Java/README.md

 ## Project Overview

-This project is a **Java-based Client-Server Chat Application** that supports the **UDP** and **TCP** communication protocols.
-The objective is to demonstrate how to create a simple chat program that uses Java sockets to handle client requests and server responses.
-The project also uses multi-threading to handle many TCP connections simultaneously.
+This project supports both **UDP** and **TCP** communication protocols and is a **Java-based Client-Server Chat Application**.
+The goal is to show how to build a basic chat application that can manage client requests and server responses using Java sockets.
+In order to manage several TCP connections at once, the project also incorporates multi-threading.

 ---